 Note that the YB-Master is highly available as it forms a Raft group with its peers, and it is not in the critical path of IO against user tables.

 DROP TABLE requests, as well as a creating a backup of a table.
 The YB-Master performs these operations with a guarantee that the operation is propagated to all tablets irrespective of the state of the YB-TServers hosting these tablets.
 This is essential because a YB-TServer failure while one of these universe-wide operations is in progress cannot affect the outcome of the operation by failing to apply it on some tablets.

-Storage of System Metadata
+Storage of system metadata

-The master stores system metadata such as the information about all the keyspaces, tables, roles, permissions, and assignment of tablets to YB-TServers.
+Each YB-Master stores system metadata, including information about namespaces, tables, roles, permissions, and assignments of tablets to YB-TServers.
 These system records are replicated across the YB-Masters for redundancy using Raft as well.
-The system metadata is also stored as a DocDB table by the YB-Master(s).
+The system metadata is also stored as a DocDB table by the YB-Masters.

-Authoritative Source of Tablet Assignments to YB-TServers
+Authoritative source of tablet assignments to YB-TServers

-The YB-Master leader does the initial placement (at CREATE table time) of tablets across YB-TServers to enforce any user-defined data placement constraints and ensure uniform load.
+CREATE TABLE time) of tablets across YB-TServers to enforce any user-defined data placement constraints and ensure uniform load.
 In addition, during the lifetime of the universe, as nodes are added, fail or decommissioned, it continues to balance the load and enforce data placement constraints automatically.

 Aside from ensuring that the number of tablets served by each YB-TServer is balanced across the universe, the YB-Masters also ensures that each node has a symmetric number of tablet-peer leaders across eligible nodes.

-Re-replication of Data on Extended YB-TServer Failure
+Re-replication of data on extended YB-TServer failure

 The YB-Master receives heartbeats from all the YB-TServers, and tracks their liveness.
 It detects if any YB-TServers has failed, and keeps track of the time interval for which the YB-TServer remains in a failed state.
 If the time duration of the failure extends beyond a threshold, it finds replacement YB-TServers to which the tablet data of the failed YB-TServer is re-replicated.
 Re-replication is initiated in a throttled fashion by the YB-Master leader so as to not impact the foreground operations of the universe.